Holiday rentals in Saint Merryn

 Some of the seven nearby beaches are easily accessed by road, while others are the reward for successfully navigating winding coastal paths — there are plenty of benches for pit stops with commanding views.
 The wider area is a haven for foodies, with celebrity chefs among the local restaurateurs.
 The village of Saint Merryn is home to two traditional pubs, where you can sip the local brew outdoors in the warmer months or tuck into a warming pie by the fire in the winter.

-Top things to do in Saint Merryn
+What are the top things to do in Saint Merryn?

 South West Coast Path